Quantifying Ocular Surface Changes with Contact Lens Wear: Discussion

-In this work, we have modeled the limbus as a transition zone between the cornea and the sclera regions that guarantees that the first and second derivatives of the ocular surface are continuous; this is an important ocular surface requirement to guarantee the stability of the staggered algorithm that couples the lens and eye dynamics.
-We note that the coupling is via the suction pressure and such pressure is computed using only the derivatives of the deformed ocular surface $H$ in Eq.~\eqref{eq:p} resulting in the sensitivity to the derivatives of the ocular surface.
-Additionally, we are assuming axial symmetry of the ocular surface so we are neglecting the difference in the corneosclearl junction angle between the nasal and temporal sides of the eye.
-The corneosclearl junction angle has been found to be the sharpest on the nasal side and almost $180^\circ$ at the temporal side, i.e., cornea and sclera are almost tangent~\cite{Halletal2011}.
-These differences have been found to be correlated with contact lens fit, in particular with contact tightness~\cite{Halletal2011}.
-Further studies are required to investigate how reducing the axial symmetric assumptions of the lens and eye models affect the lens suction pressure, the ocular deformation and stresses.
-Relaxing this assumption will increase the numerical complexity of the model, but at the same time allow one to investigation the effect of ocular shape irregularities in healthy individuals (accounting for the differences in the limbus) or keratoconus patients (that have non-symmetrical coned shapes corneas) on contact lens wear.\\
+In this work, we modeled the limbus as a transition zone between the corneal and the scleral regions that guarantees that the first and second derivatives of the ocular surface are continuous; this is an important ocular surface requirement to guarantee the stability of the staggered algorithm that couples the lens and eye mechanics.
+We note that the coupling is via the suction pressure and such pressure is computed solely using the derivatives of the deformed ocular surface $H$ in Eq~\eqref{eq:p}, which results in the sensitivity to the derivatives of the ocular surface.
+Additionally, we assumed axial symmetry of the ocular surface; thus, we neglect the difference in the corneosclearl junction angle between the nasal and temporal sides of the eye.
+The corneosclearl junction angle has been found to be the sharpest on the nasal side and almost $180^\circ$ at the temporal side (i.e., cornea and sclera are almost tangent~\cite{Halletal2011}).
+These differences have been found to be correlated with the contact lens fit, in particular, with contact tightness~\cite{Halletal2011}.
+Further studies are required to investigate how reducing the axial symmetric assumptions of the lens and eye models affect the lens suction pressure, the ocular deformation, and ocular stresses.
+Relaxing this assumption will increase the numerical complexity of the model, but, at the same time, allow one to investigate the effect of ocular shape irregularities in healthy individuals (accounting for the differences in the limbus) or keratoconus patients (that have non-symmetrical coned shapes corneas) on contact lens wear.\\